gregv12/fluxtion-server/docs/how-to/how-to-core-pin.md

 ## 2) How it works at runtime

-- FluxtionServer resolves the configured core ID for each agent by name using resolveCoreIdForAgentName(String).
+- MongooseServer resolves the configured core ID for each agent by name using resolveCoreIdForAgentName(String).
 - Both agent types call the pin helper in their onStart():
     - ComposingEventProcessorAgent
     - ComposingServiceAgent